tiny-pilot/tinypilot/README.md

 Note from Andre: I would probably recommend sending this command when the user leaves the page somehow for a cleaner shutdown/disconnect.
 However I haven't noticed any problem with just reloading the page which just breaks the websocket connection.

+### Network Specifics

+The basic setup will only work if we are on the same network local network as the tinypilot voyager.
+For more details about WebRTC and the required network setup please refer to [this](WEBRTC.md) document.

 ## Pre-requisites

 * Raspberry Pi OS Buster